webplatform/docs/css/cssom/methods/removeExpression/index.md

 |Index=0
 |Name=PropertyName
 |Data type=String
-|Description=''String''' that specifies the name of the property from which to remove an expression.
-Returns '''true''' if the expression was successfully removed, '''false''' otherwise.
+|Description='''String''' that specifies the name of the property from which to remove an expression.
 |Optional=No
 }}
 |Method_applies_to=css/cssom/methods
 |Example_object_name=object
 |Return_value_name=object
-|Javascript_data_type=DOM Node
+|Javascript_data_type=Boolean
-|Return_value_description=
+|Return_value_description=Returns '''true''' if the expression was successfully removed, '''false''' otherwise.
 }}
 {{Examples_Section
 |Not_required=No